Gertrude Scharff Goldhaber

 Gertrude Scharff Goldhaber (July 14, 1911 – February 2, 1998) was a German-born Jewish-American nuclear physicist.
-She earned her PhD from the University of Munich, and though her family suffered during The Holocaust, Gertrude was able to escape to London and later to the United States.
+She earned her PhD from the Ludwig-Maximilians-Universität München, and though her family suffered during The Holocaust, Gertrude was able to escape to London and later to the United States.
+She showed that uranium undergoing spontaneous fission emits neutrons.
 Her research during World War II was classified, and not published until 1946.
 She and her husband, Maurice Goldhaber, spent most of their post-war careers at Brookhaven National Laboratory.

 Early life

 Gertrude Scharff was born in Mannheim, Germany on July 14, 1911.
 She attended public school, and it is there that she developed an interest in science.
-Unusual for the time, her parents supported this interest — possibly because her father had wanted to be a chemist before being forced to support his family with the death of his father.
+Unusually for the time, her parents supported this interest — possibly because her father had wanted to be a chemist before being forced to support his family after the death of his father.
 Goldhaber's early life was filled with hardship.
-During World War I she recalled having to eat bread made partially of sawdust, and her family suffered through the hyperinflation of postwar Germany, although it did not prevent her from attending the University of Munich.
+During World War I she recalled having to eat bread made partially of sawdust, and her family suffered through the hyperinflation of postwar Germany, although it did not prevent her from attending the Ludwig-Maximilians-Universität München (LMU).

 Education

-At the University of Munich Gertrude quickly developed an interest in physics.
-Although her family had supported her early interest in science, her father encouraged her to study law at Munich.
-In defense of her decision to study physics Gertrude told her father, "I'm not interested in the law.
+At the LMU, Gertrude quickly developed an interest in physics.
+Although her family had supported her early interest in science, her father encouraged her to study law.
+In defense of her decision to study physics, Gertrude told her father, "I'm not interested in the law.
 I want to understand what the world is made of."

-As was usual for students at the time, Gertrude spent semesters at various other universities including the University of Freiburg, the University of Zurich, and the University of Berlin (where she would meet her future husband) before returning to the University of Munich.
-Upon returning to Munich Gertrude took up a position with Walter Gerlach to perform her thesis research.
-In her thesis Gertrude studied the effects of stress on magnetization.
-She graduated in 1935 and published her thesis in 1936.
+As was usual for students at the time, Gertrude spent semesters at various other universities including the University of Freiburg, the University of Zurich, and the Friedrich Wilhelm University of Berlin (where she would meet her future husband).
+Upon returning to the LMU, Gertrude took up a position with Walter Gerlach to perform her thesis research.
+In her thesis, Gertrude studied the effects of stress on magnetization.
+After completing her Ph.D. in 1935, she fled to London.
+Her first article, on the effect of stress on magnetization above the Curie point, from her thesis, was published in 1936.

 With the rise to power of the Nazi party in 1933, Gertrude faced increasing difficulties in Germany because of her Jewish heritage.
-During this time her father was arrested and jailed, and although he and his wife were able to flee to Switzerland upon his release, they later returned to Germany and were murdered in The Holocaust.
-Gertrude remained in Germany until the completion of her Ph.D. in 1935, at which point she fled to London.
-Although Gertrude's parents did not escape the Nazis, her sister Liselotte did.
+During this time her father was arrested and jailed, and although he and his wife were able to flee to Switzerland upon his release, they later returned to Germany and were unable to return to Switzerland, and were murdered in the Holocaust.
+Her sister Liselotte, however, was able to escape to France.